wilsonliaows/docs/on-prem.md

 | value.deserializer | Only StringSerializer is supported by agent |
 | auto.offset.reset | Defined by recipes |
 | enable.auto.commit | Defined internally |

-You will get a warning when trying to redefine a protected property.

 Workato Agent also supports the following (non-Kafka) configuration properties: